bandprotocol/oracle-consumer/readme.md

 - `x/pricefeed`: Logic of requesting data from BandChain.

 ### Prerequisites
-Be sure you have met the prerequisites before you install and use Consumer Chan
+Be sure you have met the prerequisites before you install and use Consumer Chain

 #### Operating systems
 - Ubuntu 22.04